PradyunHebbar/Numpy-Neural-Networks/README.md

-# Learning-Neural-Networks
+# Numpy-Neural-Networks
-My Journey of mastering Neural Networks
+Neural networks only with numpy!